sargue/mailgun/README.md

 ### Configuration

-First of all you need to prepare a `Configuration` object used by the library.
+First, you need to prepare a `Configuration` object used by the library.

 Usually you can do this once and keep the same object for all your calls.
 It is thread safe.